meliao/pcfft/docs/usage_normal_der.rst

    g(y_i) = \sum_{j=1}^N \partial_{\boldsymbol{n}_j} k(y_i, x_j) \mu_j

-where :math:`k` is a 2D logarithmic kernel, which arises as the Green's function of the Laplace equation in 2D:
+where :math:`k` is a 2D logarithmic kernel, which arises as a multiple of the Green's function of the Laplace equation in 2D:

 .. math:: k(y-x_j) = \log ( \|y-x_j\| )

-.. note:: @Tristan, is the following sentence correct?

-This type of sum typically arises when solving a boundary integral equation formulation of an elliptic BVP with Neumann boundary conditions.
+This type of sum arises in some two dimensional electrostatics calculutations and when evaluating the solution of a boundary integral equation formulation of an elliptic BVP with Neumann boundary conditions.
 :doc:`usage` shows how to evaluate a similar sum without the normal derivatives.
 First, we have to define the kernel and its gradient.
 See the note in :doc:`api` for more details on how to specify kernels and points.

 .. code:: matlab